Jo Malone London brings scent-sational virtual shopping experience to Southeast Asia with Lazada

-Housed on the LazMall Prestige portal, the Jo Malone London Super Brand Opening[1] will be launched on 27 October in the Philippines.
+Housed on the LazMall Prestige portal, the Jo Malone London Super Brand Opening[1] will be launched on 15 October in Singapore.
 Besides their signature line-up of fragrant lifestyle products such as English Pear & Freesia and Peony & Blush Suede, consumers can be fully immersed in the unique Jo Malone London enchanting brand story and learn more about their favourite fragrance families.

 This collaboration will enable Jo Malone London to scale its presence across Southeast Asia, ensuring a luxurious online shopping experience identical to their offline stores, for new and existing fans of the brand through LazMall.
 Besides integrating and making their iconic Scent Finder[2], Scent Pairing and Art of Gifting services available on the LazMall flagship store, interactive livestream programmes on LazLive will also be curated for shoppers to learn more about the brand's Cologne, Home and Bath & Body products.